mcxxmc/simple-implementation-ECC/README.md

 The testing is based on the curve y^2 = x^3 + 0x + 7 (mod 17), with a generator
 point (15, 13).
 This is a very small sample used only for testing.
 Details of this curve can be found in the first link.

+Example of how to use my codes to simulate the ECDH key exchange process can be found in the test file "ecdh_test.go".

 ### TODO